-The CDCR Secretary will not consider a request for a recommendation made directly by you or your family, friends, or advocates, and you cannot petition a court to force the CDCR Secretary to make a referral.
+The CDCR Secretary will not consider a request for a recommendation made directly by you or your family, friends, or advocates.
 However, if you think you meet the requirements for a recommendation, you can ask a local staff member, such as your correctional counselor, to bring your case to the attention of the Warden.
 If you think there is a sentencing error or discrepancy or a change in the sentencing laws in your case, you can also ask the case records office to determine whether you are eligible for resentencing.
 If you think that CDCR staff are not following CDCR's rules about what cases they will refer to the CDCR Secretary, then you can file a 602-1 administrative grievance and, if necessary, a 602-2 administrative appeal.